je-nunez/subsegment-tcp-speeds-l7/README.md

-      B can be in another co-location or geographically remote in comparison to A, or be an entry point with heavy-load to another network, etc. The same applies with C in comparison to B, it can be in another co-location or geographically remote in comparison to C, etc; and so on in this time-sensitive computer network.
+      B can be in another co-location or geographically remote in comparison to A, or be an entry point with heavy-load to another network, etc. The same applies with C in comparison to B, it can be in another co-location or geographically remote in comparison to C, etc; and so on in this delay-sensitive computer network.

            source host A: